-Much more should be said about properties of the quark-gluon plasma :
+Much more should be said about properties of the quark-gluon plasma: ("functionality" of the plasma w.r.t. hard experimental probes)

-- input for hydrodynamics : EoS under construction, velocity of sound
+- input for hydrodynamics: EoS under construction, velocity of sound

+- quarkonium melting: the plasma "thermometer"

 - many applications of Kubo-type formulae, like ...

-- viscosity : an ideal fluid ?
+- viscosity: an ideal fluid?

-- heat conductivity

-- electric conductivity
+- heat and electric conductivity

-- other transport coefficients

 - di-lepton spectral function

 - heavy quark diffusion

-- jet quenching
+- -jet quenching